nodejs/node/doc/api/child_process.md

 tracking when the socket is destroyed.
 To indicate this, the `.connections` property becomes `null`.
 It is recommended not to use `.maxConnections` when this occurs.

+It is also recommended that any `'message'` handlers in the child process verify that `socket` exists, as the connection may have been closed during the time it takes to send the connection to the child.

 *Note*: This function uses [`JSON.stringify()`][] internally to serialize the `message`.